All Episodes

 Wouldn't that mean that James Comey lied?

-So Sean, this is, as you know, one of our referrals is on conspiracy as it relates to FISA abuse and what we call other matters.
+So, Sean, this is, as you know, one of our referrals is on conspiracy as it relates to FISA abuse and what we call other matters.

 This was not a mistake.

-That would be a that would be a fraud by omission.
+That would be a fraud by omission.

 But this is why what we're referring over is the statute of conspiracy, right?

-They obstructed justice, they defrauded the United States of America, they abused their power.
+They defrauded the United States of America.

 That's why they had to leave it a vague footnote in the FISA application.